freef49/IFB299-Music-School/README.md

 Finally, at the end of each task.
 Record Hours spent and post hours into Slack (Hours Channel)

 $ rails server -b $IP -p $PORT

+Need to fix radio buttons on the registration page